-In order to be considered for inclusion in the proxy statement distributed to shareholders prior to the 2010 Annual Meeting of Shareholders, a shareholder proposal pursuant to Rule 14a-8 under the Exchange Act must be received by the Company no later than December 23, 2009 and must comply with the requirements of Rule 14a-8.
+In order to be considered for inclusion in the proxy statement distributed to shareholders prior to the 2011 Annual Meeting of Shareholders, a shareholder proposal pursuant to Rule 14a-8 under the Exchange Act must be received by the Company no later than February 8, 2011 and, if the date of the 2011 Annual Meeting of Shareholders is changed by more than 30 days from the date of the 2010 Annual Meeting of Shareholders, a reasonable time before the Company begins to print and send its materials for the 2011 Annual Meeting of Shareholders, and must comply with the requirements of Rule 14a-8.
 Written requests for inclusion should be addressed to: Kohlberg Capital Corporation, 295 Madison Avenue, 6th Floor, New York, New York 10017, Attention: Secretary.
 It is suggested that you mail your proposal by certified mail, return receipt requested.